Decoding in the presence of ISI without interleaving -- ORBGRAND-AI: ISI Channel Description

 \subsection{RFView ISI Channel}

-We consider an ISI channel generated using channel impulse response data from RFView, a high-fidelity, physics-based RF simulation and modelling tool \cite{gogineni2022high}.
-The RFView dataset consists of the in-phase and quadrature (I-Q) channel clutter impulse response of a mixed terrain environment with some discrete clutter sources, such as buildings.
+We consider an ISI channel generated using channel impulse response data from RFView.
+RFView is a high-fidelity, physics-based RF simulation and modelling tool \cite{gogineni2022high}.
+The RFView dataset consists of the in-phase and quadrature (I-Q) channel clutter impulse response of a mixed terrain environment with some discrete clutter sources, like buildings \cite{gogineni2022high}.
 The dataset contains 30 coherent processing intervals (CPIs).
-Each CPI consists of a 3D data cube comprised of 32 antenna channels, 64 pulses and 2335 impulse response samples sampled at $10$ MHz, Fig.~\ref{fig:rfview_visualization}.
+Each CPI consists of a 3D data cube comprised of 32 antenna channels, 64 pulses and 2335 impulse response samples sampled at $10$ MHz (refer to Fig.~\ref{fig:rfview_visualization}).

 To provide a channel estimate consistent with our earlier ISI channel definition, we process each data cube corresponding to a particular CPI.
-As radar data is usually comprised of several pulses, we treat the pulse axis within each data cube as ``slow time" and we assume the channel impulse response changes from pulse to pulse (i.e. the channel impulse response from time sample $1$ to $2335$ corresponds to the impulse response at pulse index 1, and the channel impulse response from time sample $2336$ to $4760$ $(=2\times 2335)$ corresponds to the channel impulse response at pulse 2, etc.).
-Additionally, we only process data from a single antenna element (the first element along the antenna dimension in Fig. ~\ref{fig:rfview_visualization}) as we consider the single-input single-output setting.
+Since radar data is usually comprised of several pulses, we treat the pulse axis within each data cube as ``slow time" and we assume the channel impulse response changes from pulse to pulse (i.e the channel impulse response from time sample 1 to 2335 corresponds to the impulse response at pulse index 1 and for time samples 2336 to $2335 \times 2 = 4760$ the channel impulse response corresponds to the channel impulse response at pulse 2, etc).
+Additionally, we only process data from a single antenna element (the first element along the antenna dimension in Fig. ~\ref{fig:rfview_visualization}) as we only consider single-input single-output in our initial investigations.

 To obtain the estimate of each coefficient $h_{k',j}$, we transmit a complex passband pulse through the channel impulse response corresponding to a particular pulse index.
-We set $f_s = 10$MHz and the length of the pulse to $L = 467$, which ensures that we obtain a 6-tap ISI channel, i.e. $j \in \{1,..., 6\}$ for all $k'$ for the RFView channel.
-We set the carrier frequency, $f_c$, of the complex passband sounding signal to $f_S/L$.
+We set $f_s = 10$MHz and the length of the pulse to $L = 467$ which ensures that we obtain a 6-tap ISI channel i.e $j \in \{1,..., 6\} \forall k'$ for the RFView channel.
+We set the carrier frequency, $f_c$, of the complex passband sounding signal to $\frac{f_S}{L}$.
 We denote the complex passband pulse by $u_l$ where

 The constant $a$ is selected so that$\sum_{l=1}^{L} |u_l|^2 = 1$ and we denote the full vector of the sounding signal by $\underline{u}^L$.